EWAN9709/DBKD/README.md

-# This project is an unofficial implementation of Dual-Branch Knowledge Distillation for Anomaly Detection
+# This project is an official implementation of Dual-Branch Knowledge Distillation for Anomaly Detection

 ## Datasets
 - MVTec_AD